Smart City Consultants

 The use of stereo cameras has less privacy infringement, and data coming out of ticket gates and timetables generally has even fewer breaches or none.

 When upgrading your station, it's essential to work with a systems integrator that can push the data from sensors into a dashboard where you can view the data as trends, charts, or maps.
-While buying sensors is very simple, it can be challenging and costly to find good-quality sensors that deliver consistent data in the format you need.
-A data integrator can help you centralize data from various sources and ensure you can see the metrics you need.
+While buying sensors is very simple, finding good data quality sensors that deliver consistent data in the format you need can be challenging and costly.
+An MSP data integrator can help you centralize data from various sources and ensure you can see the metrics you need.

 Business Models